AashishTangnami/BrainTumorDetection/README.md

 - The application is optimized for local runs but can be deployed on cloud platforms like Hugging Face Spaces or Heroku.

 ---
+## NOTE:
+- The model cannot generalize the prediction for progduction grade.
+- For better results you can customize your features with more classes that labels images as non-mri-images and more and good luck re-training the model if you do not have good GPU 😂.

 This tutorial walks you through the steps of setting up and using the MRI Image Classification app locally.
-For more details about deployment and advanced usage, refer to the respective sections.